gabrielrovesti/Security-and-Risk-Management-and-Certifications-UniPD/Notes/Security and Risk Simple (for real)/main.typ

 - Generally hardware, software, etc.

 #underline[Risk]

 - Possibility that human actions may lead to consequences or have an impact to humans value

 - Estimate the likelihood of events, measuring their impact

 #underline[Threat]

-- A potential for violation of security, exploiting a vulnerability and getting danger
+- A potential for violation of security, exploiting a vulnerability and getting danger (e.g., malware, hackers)

 #underline[Vulnerability]

-- A flaw or weakness in a system’s design that can be exploited violating security policies
+- A flaw or weakness in a system’s design that can be exploited violating security policies (e.g., outdated software, misconfiguration)

 #underline[Information security]

 - Preservation of confidentiality, integrity and availability of information

-- In addition, other properties, such as authenticity, accountability, non-repudiation, and reliability
+- Additional properties: authenticity, accountability, non-repudiation, and reliability

 == Cybersecurity objectives and dilemmas